 Report your gain (loss) from each sale, exchange, or disposition of any kind of intangible property and any real or tangible property.
-Report your share of the gains (losses) from a partnership or PAS corporation in which you are a member.
-Report your total net gains (losses) on PASchedule D.
+Report your share of the gains (losses) from a partnership or PA S corporation in which you are a member.
+Report your total net gains (losses) on PA Schedule D.

-IMPORTANT: PA law does not distinguish between long-term and short-term gains (losses) or have provisions relating to casualty losses, sales to related parties, and nonrecognition of gains (losses) under IRC Section 1031 (like-kind exchanges).
-PA law does not allow the installment sale method of reporting for the sale of intangible property, such as stock.
+IMPORTANT: PA law does not distinguish between long-term and short-term gains (losses) or have provisions relating to casualty losses, sales to related parties, and

 You may offset your own net gains against your own losses in determining this line.
-If married and you both have income (losses) in this class, see REPORTING INCOME, GAINS, AND LOSSES ON LINES 4, 5, AND 6 beginning on Page 15.
+If married and you both have income (losses) in this class, see REPORTING INCOME, GAINS, AND LOSSES ON LINES 4, 5, AND 6 beginning on Page 14.
 If you realize an overall net loss, fill in the oval next to Line 5 on your PA-40.